Independent Projects: Frequently Asked Questions

 A DukeEngage independent project is an immersive civic engagement experience designed by a Duke student in conjunction with a partner organization they select.
 Independent projects allow students who wish to engage in community service outside the scope or locations of DukeEngage group programs, or who prefer to serve independently, the opportunity to create their own projects that address existing community needs in the U.S. or internationally.
 Up to three students (applying individually) may be funded by DukeEngage to collaborate on any independent project.

 The eligibility criteria for DukeEngage independent projects and group programs are the same, however merit scholars may not apply to conduct independent projects.
-Freshmen, sophomores and juniors who will have completed at least two semesters prior to the start of their DukeEngage program, and who will complete at least one additional semester at Duke upon return may apply.
-During any given application cycle, students many only apply to participate in a group program or an independent project, not both.
-Students are only eligible for DukeEngage funding one time, regardless of whether they participate in a group program or independent project.
+During any given application cycle, students may apply to participate in a group program or an independent project, not both.
+Students are eligible for DukeEngage funding only one time, regardless of whether they participate in a group program or independent project.

-To conduct an independent project, students must identify a non-profit organization whose work they wish to support and collaborate to design a project around existing needs (within the organization or the community it serves).
-Projects must last a minimum of 56 days exclusive of travel, with students working at least 35-40 hours per week.
+To conduct an independent project, students must identify a nonprofit organization whose work they wish to support.
+With that partner, students will collaborate to design a project around existing needs (within the organization or the community it serves).
+Projects must last eight weeks (56 days) exclusive of travel, with students working at least 35-40 hours per week.
 Candidates are required to discuss their project plan with a DukeEngage advisor during the fall semester and must have a Duke faculty or staff mentor oversee their project.
 Candidates must submit a verification letter from their community partner confirming their project.
 All DukeEngage participants are also required to attend training events during the spring semester, including the two-day Academy in May.
 Upon project completion, independent participants are required to submit a Capstone.

 Students may work with organizations located in the U.S. or abroad.
 Refer to the Restricted Regions List for locations that may be restricted and require University approval to visit.